+The program pilot is a recipe for culinary skill building.
 Four participants from Easterseals UCP’s Greenville ICS program and two from our Transition to Independent Living program in Ahoskie joined in on the fun!
 Our instructors focused on creating an interactive learning experience for everyone involved.
 The program included a pre-assessment and eight weeks of classroom instruction, which culminated in a showcase event where participants were able to demonstrate what they learned.

 Each week the Recipe for Independence team addressed cooking and wellness topics, presented through hands-on learning opportunities:

 - Whole person health (food access, employment, socialization, housing)

 The results speak for themselves!
 When pre-assessment and post-assessment results were compared, participants demonstrated increased understanding of the relationship between food and wellness and greatly improved their culinary skills.
 We also observed a significant increase in kitchen confidence throughout the program!
 All of the individuals involved in the pilot were excited to continue working on their culinary skills at home.